Beyond Strict Rules: Assessing the Effectiveness of Large Language Models for Code Smell Detection: Results

 For well-defined code smells, such as \textit{Large Class and Long Method}, both LLMs and static analysis tools often achieve strong results.
 In fact, the best-performing LLMs tend to outperform or closely match the tools for these smells.
 For instance, Llama-3.3 achieves the highest Precision (0.95) and F1-score (0.88) for \textit{Large Class}, surpassing JDeodorant and JSpIRIT.
 However, JSpIRIT outperforms all other strategies in Recall (0.92).
 Results for \textit{Long Method} follow a similar pattern, but GPT-5 mini shows the highest Precision (0.80) and F1-score (0.87), while Organic achieves perfect Recall (1.00).
 These results confirm the effectiveness of LLMs in detecting size-related code smells in par with traditional tools.

-In contrast, for code smells that are less structurally explicit or more context-dependent, such as \textit{Dispersed Coupling, Long Parameter List, Refused Bequest, and Shotgun Surgery}, the results show greater variation, and traditional static analysis tools often retain an advantage.
+In contrast, code smells lacking a clear structure or with strong context dependence---e.g.,~\textit{Dispersed Coupling, Long Parameter List, Refused Bequest, and Shotgun Surgery}---present higher variability in detection results, while static tools keep a consistent advantage.
 For instance, JSpIRIT achieves high Precision (0.89) and an F1-score of 0.73 for \textit{Dispersed Coupling}, outperforming all LLMs.
 Similarly, the Organic tool is the best strategy for \textit{Long Parameter List}, with high Precision (1.00) and F1-score (0.73).
 On the other hand, \textit{Refused Bequest} and \textit{Shotgun Surgery} remain particularly challenging for both LLMs and static analysis tools.
-JSpIRIT achieves the highest F1-scores for these two smells (0.45 and 0.69, respectively), far above those of all LLMs.
+JSpIRIT achieves the highest F1-scores for these two smells (0.45 and 0.69, respectively), far higher than all LLMs.
 This result shows that while LLMs are expanding the boundaries of automated code analysis, specialized static analysis tools still provide more effective detection for nuanced or scattered patterns that require deeper code context or semantic reasoning.

 \begin{framed}

 \textbf{RQ2 Findings}: The results show that LLMs tend to fare better than static analysis tools in detecting simpler and size-based smells.
 While they are more effective than these tools for five out of the nine smells in this study, traditional tools remain competitive for more subtle or semantically complex code smells.
 This finding highlights the complementary nature of both strategies and the potential to leverage LLM strengths alongside the established benefits of static analysis tools. \end{framed}